Doctor Atomic

 Film director Penny Woolcock’s first foray into the realms of stage performance combine a cinematic touch through the naturalistic and intimate performances of her leads with a blatantly theatrical mise-en-scene, in a production which elegantly reveals the psychologies of this terrible work and those who became caught up in its machinery.
 Julian Crouch’s setting with its haunted peaks of fabric and periodic table towers has one compartment for each of the chorus with Japanese style roll down screens for each square container.
 These speak volumes on their own whilst also forming the perfect back drop for Fifty-Nine Productions’ (Mark Grimer and Leo Warner) inspired video design which mixes sensual moments of seductive shimmering cloth with darkly cartoonish storm clouds and rain.

-kground the leads within this piece are universally powerful; Sasha Cooke’s richly sensual Kitty Oppenheimer, Brindley Sherratt’s booming and wry Edward Teller and Jonathan Veira’s pompously humorous General Leslie Groves are of particular note.
+Against this smoothly eclectic background the leads within this piece are universally powerful; Sasha Cooke’s richly sensual Kitty Oppenheimer, Brindley Sherratt’s booming and wry Edward Teller and Jonathan Veira’s pompously humorous General Leslie Groves are of particular note.

 But at the heart of this piece is the performance of Gerald Finley in the role of J Robert Oppenheimer.
 With effortless fluidity Finley’s melodic and pure baritone voice transports his feeling throughout the Coliseum, drawing all into Oppenheimer’s fall from assured proud excitement to tight grief as, in the eclipse like shadow of his bomb, he begins to awaken to the full potential of his creation crying ‘Batter my heart, three-person’d God’.
-This is a tour de force moment of operatic composition with score, libretto, performance and setting leaving a blinding imprint on the
+This is a tour de force moment of operatic composition with score, libretto, performance and setting leaving a blinding imprint on the mind of every person who lives under the shadow of atomic war fare today.

 Doctor Atomic is a piece which begins weakly and gains in strength, as we are taken from the repetitive and distancing conversational first act to the spiritually searching final moments.
 A slow burner, it may not represent the momentum with which scientists go gung ho into the fray but what it loses in pace, it gains in longevity.
 This is an opera which will leave a lasting impression on those who see it and its repercussions will be felt for a long time to come; something that could be said of the ‘Gadget’ itself.